AbbVie cools on $55 billion Shire deal after U.S. tax changes

 "They could have put this out to try and get Shire back to the table to potentially renegotiate, but I don't think that will happen," he said.

-AbbVie, by walking away from Shire, would run the risk of finding itself a takeover target by a foreign acquirer with a cost-cutting bent, such as Valeant Pharmaceuticals International VRX.TO, said Sanford Bernstein analyst Ronny Gal.
+AbbVie, by walking away from Shire, would run the risk of finding itself a takeover target by a foreign acquirer with a cost-cutting bent, such as Valeant Pharmaceuticals International, said Sanford Bernstein analyst Ronny Gal.

 Pfizer abandoned its bid for AstraZeneca in May after its offer was rejected but, under UK takeover rules, can make another run at its British rival in late November.